 For months I've wanted to actually get a Halloween costume for the first time in my adult life, specifically Link from "The Legend of Zelda", but since a parasite took all my money and then some that was not feasible.
 However, the LDS Institute of Religion had at its Halloween party a table full of random costume pieces, so I picked out some that more or less matched and made whatever this is.
 Maybe it's just as well, since the many options for Link costume had me gripped by choice paralysis and a fear of not choosing the best one at the best price.
 Next year, though.

 Also, in case you can't see, the bag I'm holding has a Triforce drawn on it.
 There was candy in it and I don't know whose it was or where they got it but they left it behind when the event was over so it became mine.
-I don't know if it's just a Utah thing, but I've noticed lately that there are a surprising number of Triforces around if you're looking for them.
+I don't know if it's just a Utah thing, but I've noticed lately that there's a surprising number of Triforces around if you're looking for them.
 Earrings, shirts, chalk drawings on the sidewalk.
 Other Zelda references too, but especially Triforces, probably because very few shapes are so iconic with such simplicity.
 It's a beautiful epidemic.

 "Guys.
 Chris's blog is the stuff of legends.
 If you’re ever looking for a good read, check this out!"